Ben817/Get_clean_data_Course_Project/README.md

 In the next step the total_df data.frame is reduced into a smaller data.frame with less columns.
 Only the columns containg the word "mean" and "std" are kept as well as "Subject" and "Activity" column.
 These columns are stored in a smaller data.frame called **final_df**.

 In the last step the final_df is divided into data per Subject and Activity and then the mean of the variables are calculated and stored in the data.frame called **FINAL**.
+This data frame is then exported into a file called **FINAL.txt** that will be placed in the working directory.

 ###HOW TO USE
 First, put the data files and the **run_analysis.R** in the working directory.